 - A membership organisation representing pet industry professionals who are committed to science-based, force-free training and pet care.
 The PPG website offers a wide range of educational resources for the public.

-Delta Society Australia
+Delta Institute Australia

 - A national not-for-profit organisation which maintains a list of accredited dog trainers on their website.